-The LTC7802 has an internal phase-locked loop (PLL) which allows the turn-on of the top MOSFET of controller 1 to be synchronized to the rising edge of an external clock signal applied to the PLLIN/SPREAD pin.
-The turn on of controller 2's top MOSFET is thus 180° out of phase with the external clock.
+The LTC7819 has an internal phase-locked loop (PLL) which allows the turn-on of the top MOSFET of controller 1 to be synchronized to the rising edge of an external clock signal applied to the PLLIN/SPREAD pin.
+The turn on of controller 2's and controller 3's top MOSFETs are then 120° and 240° out of phase with the external clock, repectively.